ethereum/ethereum-org/views/content/donate.md

 ![First ever Unicorn Token Transaction](/images/tutorial/unicorn-is-born.png)

 If you want to send your unicorn to someone else, or maybe even to a wallet for safekeeping, it's very easy: just go to the **Send** tab, select the account you own a unicorn from and your unicorn token will appear under your "ether" and any other currency you own.

-### Other cryptocurrencies

-The [Ethereum Wallet](https://github.com/ethereum/mist/releases) app uses *shapeshift* to convert between any cryptocurrency and ether to any contract.
-If you are on the Foundation Tip Jar page, just click the button **deposit using bitcoin**.
-Unicorns will not be sent back to you, though.

-## Other ways to help

-There are many other ways to help the Ethereum network.
-If you like meeting people and organizing events, you can set up a [Meetup near you](http://www.meetup.com/topics/ethereum/).
-If you prefer staying at home, you can volunteer at answering technical questions at our [Stack Exchange](http://ethereum.stackexchange.com) or helping newcomers at [Reddit forum](https://www.reddit.com/r/ethereum).
-And you can always help the network by [running a full node client](http://github.com/ethereum/mist/releases/latest) or a [Miner](https://github.com/ethereum/webthree-umbrella/releases/latest) and sharing your statistics at [the network stats dashboard](https://ethstats.net).

-But the best way to truly help ethereum adoption is to **go out there and build something awesome!**